ltzmax/maxcogs/README.md

 </table>

 ## Contributing
-PR is always welcome at anytime, so feel free to do bug fixes or add something more. :)
+PR is always welcome at anytime, so feel free to do bug fixes.
+Please don't do grammar fixes, if you find something that is wrong or typed wrong, please contact me on discord: MAX#1000 :)